 Deal management, or agreement management, is the business process of setting, maintaining and renewing customer-specific pricing agreements.
 This is done in collaboration between a B2B company’s pricing and sales teams.

-We define agreements in this article as the specific price list that a customer negotiates with its B2B vendor, that falls outside of the vendor’s standard price list or matrix.
-Customer-specific agreements can be long-term and contractual agreements, or simply the discount a customer expects to receive for some period of time on a set of products.
+We define agreements in this article as the specific price list that a customer negotiates that falls outside of the company’s standard price list or matrix.
+Customer-specific agreements can be long-term contractual agreements.
+They can also simply be the discount a customer expects to receive for some period of time on a set of products.

 Read more: Deal & Agreement Management

 What Agreement Types Exist in B2B?

 Broadly speaking, agreements tend to take one of two forms in a B2B environment – customer-specific price exceptions and customer contracts.

 Customer price exceptions are designed to win business from a variety of non-strategic customers.
 Often, little analysis is done when setting exception prices in a high velocity sales environment.
 These agreements may cover a large or small range of products or product categories and there is rarely a data-driven process for price review.

 These are reserved for the larger and most strategic customers, the ones who represent a major share of revenue.
 Often these customers have signed, physical contracts that are negotiated over a long period of time and closely scrutinized internally.

 The breadth of products and services tends to be massive, and the contract undergoes an annual price review in most cases.
 Pricing issues are thus more easily spotted, but sales teams guard these agreements closely and push back on price increases with these strategic customers.

 Watch: Finding & Fixing Margin Leakage in Customer-Specific Pricing